ibelousov/advanced-nested-set/README.md

 ### Important

-As this package use Cache, to correct handle it between processes for atomic lock it's suggested to use redis/memcached or other inmemory databases for speed and correctnes
+As this package uses Cache, for correct handling between atomic lock processes  it's suggested to use redis/memcached or other inmemory databases for speed and accuracy